Albert (Bert) Miller, My Dad

 He would do his work, but always make time to visit the children in Coventry Ward.
 There was one little lad that was unable communicate.
 However whenever Dad appeared, he would make chuckling noises.
 The nurses were amazed at this.
 Maybe it was his height 6ft 4in – who knows?

-When it became an AIDS hospital several companies donated goods and services.
+When Mildmay became an AIDS hospice, several companies donated goods and services.
 Marks and Spencer in Mare street would regularly make available surplus food for collection, Dad used to go along in the old Volvo estate that the Hospital also used as an ambulance.
-As well keeping down food costs also it meant that the patients were treated to many of the high quality food items sold by M&S.
+As well as keeping down food costs it also meant that the patients were treated to many of the high-quality food items sold by M&S.

-He resumed going to 'work' and, continued volunteering until he was eighty eight.
+He resumed going to 'work' and, continued volunteering until he was eighty-eight.
 He got an infection which prevented him from going to the Mildmay.
-It wasn't because he wasn't capable of continuing, but rather that he was afraid that he would compromise the health of the immune deficient patients.
+It wasn't because he wasn't capable of continuing, but rather that he was afraid that he would compromise the health of the immune-deficient patients.
 He still kept in touch with them.
-In total he was with the Mildmay for 30 years.
+In total, he was with Mildmay for 30 years.
 Employed for 7 and a volunteer for 23.

 When we see an elderly person in the street it is easy to dismiss them as old and frail and not worthy of a second thought.
 But what we don't see is the life that they have led.
 They could have led a mundane existence or they might have had an amazing life.
 Nobody should be taken for granted.

-He was very much a family man, a husband, a father and grandfather.
-Very much loved and missed .
+He was very much a family man, a husband, a father and a grandfather.
+Very much loved and missed.